Adulting IS hard! Especially if you are trying to go to college or trade school.

-Bethel offers low-cost transitional living in a cottage on our campus for young women 18-21 who do not have access to stable, safe and affordable housing.
-Single women and single moms are both welcome.
+That’s why Bethel offers low-cost transitional living in a large house on our campus.
+It’s designed for young women 18-21 who do not have access to stable, safe and affordable housing, and single women and single moms are both welcome.

 To live at Bethel you need to:

 At Bethel, each resident has a private room with a private bathroom.
-The house holds private rooms for five women.
-Single moms stay in a room with their child.
+The house holds private rooms for five young women.

 The living room, dining room and kitchen areas are shared.
-A live-in female House Manager makes sure everything runs smoothly.
+A live-in female House Manager/Adulting Coach makes sure everything runs smoothly.

 What do we mean by affordable living?

 You pay a $150 deposit and $300 per month rent.
-(We’ll help you figure out the best way to pay it and help you with budgeting.)
+(We’ll help you figure out the best way to pay it and assist you with budgeting.)